Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Benchmarking for Multi-Scenario Recommendation

-Adhering to the principles of fair comparison and ease of use, our benchmark selects widely-used multi-scenario open datasets varying in feature numbers and data volumes, Specifically, for public datasets, we choose MovieLens, KuaiRand, Ali-CCP, Amazon, Douban and Mind.
-Moreover, we also provide an industrial dataset from collected from one of the biggest advertising platform to validate these models and the detailed analysis can be found in Section~\ref{sec:Industrial Experiment}.
-The introduction of the public datasets is elaborated as follows and the dataset statistics are listed in Table~\ref{tab:dataset}.
-We provide more detailed description of datasets in Appendix~\ref{sec_appendix:Dataset} and scenarios analysis in Appendix~\ref{sec_appendix:Scenario Information Analysis}.
+In line with the principles of fair comparison and ease of use, our benchmark selects widely used, multi-scenario open datasets that vary in feature numbers and data volumes.
+Specifically, for public datasets, we include MovieLens, KuaiRand, Ali-CCP, Amazon, Douban, and Mind.
+The dataset statistics are listed in Table~\ref{tab:dataset}.
+The discussion on scenario splitting strategies and scenario intersection analysis can be found in Appendix~\ref{sec_appendix:Scenario Information Analysis}.